CaiB/ColorChord.NET/README.md

 Only some sources, visualizers, and outputs from the base version have been implemented, but some new additions are also available.

-The core math is done in a C library, `ColorChordLib` due to complexity.

 The system performs very well, requiring negligible CPU and RAM, especially if only network output is needed.

 I try to maintain the same behaviour given the same inputs as CNLohr's version.
 If you notice an undocumented difference, please let me know.